traneio/future/README.md

     .flatMap(doc -> futurePool.async(tokenize(doc)))
 ```

 This feature useful to isolate cpu-intensive tasks and blocking operations.
-Please refer to the Java documentation to decide wich type of executor is the best for the kind of task that needs to be performed.
+Please refer to the Java documentation to decide which type of executor is the best for the kind of task that needs to be performed.
 For instance, a `ForkJoinPool` is useful for cpu-intensive tasks, but can't be used for blocking operations.

 The `FuturePool` also has the method `isolate` that isolates the execution of a `Future`: